belovedpearl/AfricanRecipes-PP4/README.md

 ---

 # Recipe Views
-This section explains different view used to render pages to users.
+This section explains different views used to render pages to users.

 ## Landing Page View

 RecipeView class renders the index.html page.
-It inherits from the django class ListView.
+It inherits from the django class [ListView](https://docs.djangoproject.com/en/4.2/ref/class-based-views/generic-display/).
 It defines a set of query to filter objects by their approval status and orders them by descending date created.
 It paginates post by 6  and adds url data and country list to the returned context allowing me access to the url name and list of countries.

 ## Details Page View

 RecipeDetails is used to display more details on a specific post to the users.
 Defined using a function based class.
 It gets the specific object query from the model and returns the content containing the full recipe and the liked and also filters if like or dislike value exists.
 It renders the page using the 'details.html'.

-## Likes and Dislike Views
+## Likes and Dislike View

 This views handles the like and dislike feature of the app.
 Very similar but a little different.
 They both handle post request from the user and toggles the buttons to either add or remove the user.
+If there was an existing like/dislike on a recipe by a user and he decides to change to the other, the like is automatically removed.

 It uses an HttpResponseRedirect to redirect the user back to the details page.

 ## Add Recipe View

 This view handles adding recipe post to the site.
 It uses the Recipe model and inherits from the django [CreateView class](https://docs.djangoproject.com/en/4.2/ref/class-based-views/generic-editing/).
 It displays a form using the form class RecipeForm for creating a new recipe and allows users to submit a new recipe for approval by the admin.
 It renders the template 'addrecipe.html' and returns the url back home once successfully submitted.

-It contains a method that displays message to user confirming successful submission of recipe to users.Also, it returns the url data as part of the context for access to the url name.
+It contains a method that displays message to user confirming successful submission of recipe to users.
+Also, it returns the url data as part of the context for access to the url name.

 ## Update Recipe View

 This view handles recipe recipe post update, it inherits from django [class UpdateView](https://docs.djangoproject.com/en/4.2/ref/class-based-views/generic-editing/) and displays a form using the Recipe model and the RecipeForm to update a selected recipe post.
 It uses [SuccessMessageMixin](https://stackoverflow.com/questions/29521871/why-success-message-messagemixin-is-called-after-form-valid-shouldnt-it-be) to alert users successful recipe post update.

 ## Delete Recipe View